-Led by Julian Allen, MD, the Division of Pulmonary Medicine at CHOP includes more than 45 doctors (pediatric pulmonologists), nurses, nutritionists, social workers and psychologists.
+Led by Lisa Young, MD, the Division of Pulmonary Medicine at CHOP includes more than 45 doctors (pediatric pulmonologists), nurses, nutritionists, social workers and psychologists.
 The team treats children with asthma, cystic fibrosis, primary ciliary dyskinesia, interstitial lung disease, diffuse lung disease, complications from prematurity, and other conditions.
 Many of the children in their care require long-term, complex treatment.
 Some require lung transplant.

 In this video, patients and parents talk about the quality of care they receive and their close bond with the pulmonary medicine team.

 Mother of Adrian: I have a son Adrian who’s 2 years old.
 Adrian was born three months early.
 He was diagnosed with chronic lung disease.

 Mother of Jason: Cystic fibrosis, it’s asthma on steroids.
 The limitation basically is the breathing and walking up steps and doing a lot of running around.